Liberal elite: United Kingdom

 Reference to the concept of a liberal elite has become commonplace in British political discourse.
 Such liberals are socially, culturally and generally economically (laissez-faire) liberal.
 The term Champagne socialist is a pejorative comparable term.

 The liberal elite is represented as being closely linked to influential high-status occupations such as academia, law, showbusiness, journalism, the civil service and politics.
 Preponderance within these professions has made the ascendant group generally more comfortable with the shift toward delegating political power to courts, NDPBs and other technocratic forms of governance.

 According to the stereotype, North London, especially the prosperous districts of Islington and Hampstead, is the metropolitan home of the liberal elite.
 The phrase "North London metropolitan liberal elite" was used by the then Home Secretary Priti Patel.
-Some North London districts have a relatively high Jewish population, and this has led to references to North London elites being criticised by some, such as the Jewish Labour Movement, as a form of coded dog whistle antisemitism.

 Hampstead Socialist and Hampstead liberal have been used, referring to the North London area of Hampstead, an area with a long liberal tradition.
+The term Islington set came to prominence due to the close connection that senior New Labour figures had with Islington and the surrounding areas.

+The author David Goodhart has written how the UK, like many western societies, is unconsciously divided into two main social classes, which he terms 'Somewheres' and 'Anywheres', with the liberal elite and most of the professional–managerial class drawn from the latter.
+According to Goodhart, Anywheres make up 20-25% of the population, Somewheres at least 50% with rest of the rest (including many of migrant background) being 'Inbetweeners'.